telerik/winforms-docs/integration-with-other-telerik-products/document-processing-libraries.md

 ## Available Versions

 Telerik Document Processing Libraries are available in **.NET Framework** and **.NET Standard (.NET Core)** compatible versions.
 Both versions are [available as NuGet packages](https://docs.telerik.com/devtools/document-processing/getting-started/installation/nuget-packages).
 Read more in the *[Getting Started with Telerik Document Processing Libraries](https://docs.telerik.com/devtools/document-processing/getting-started/getting-started)* article.

 ## Configuration Wizard

 Telerik Document Processing Libraries' [Configuration Wizard](https://docs.telerik.com/devtools/document-processing/integration/integration-with-visual-studio) comes with the Visual Studio Extensions of several Telerik bundles.

+## Telerik UI for WinForms Integration

+As other frameworks, Telerik UI for WinForms controls utilize document processing libraries to take most of its capabilities.
+In the following section we will list which controls are using these libraries.

+#### RadPdfViewer

+[RadPdfViewer]({%slug winforms/pdfviewer%}) enables you to easily load and display PDF documents natively in your application without using any third-party tools except Telerik’s WinForms toolbox.
+The control is optimized to work together with [RadPdfProcessing](https://docs.telerik.com/devtools/document-processing/libraries/radpdfprocessing/overview) library model.

+#### RadSpreadsheet

+The [RadSpreadsheet]({%slug radspreadsheet-overview%}) control allows editing tabular data utilizing a variety of cell formatting options, styles and themes.
+The control utilizes the API defined in the [RadSpreadProcessing](https://docs.telerik.com/devtools/document-processing/libraries/radspreadprocessing/overview) library.

+#### RadGridView

+The [RadGridView]({%slug winforms/gridview%}) enables you to create fully customizable and highly interactive interfaces for display and management of large data.
+The utilizes diffenrent parts of Telerik Document Processing Libraries, thus allowing you to export the control into different formats: xlsx, csv, pdf or txt.

+#### RadTreeView

+The [RadTreeView] control facilitates display, management, and navigation of hierarchical data structures.
+The [__TreeViewSpreadExport__]({%slug winforms/treeview/export-data/spread-export%}) class utilize the [RadSpreadProcessing](https://docs.telerik.com/devtools/document-processing/libraries/radspreadprocessing/overview) library.
+Thus allowing you to export the control into different formats: xlsx, csv, pdf or txt.

 ## See Also